Will Quitting TV Shows Help My Child Talk?

 Jan 15, 2022 This is a very interesting question because it relates to screen time, electronics, and how much is too much.

-Research is showing conflicting reports on whether or not screen time impacts speech and language, but numbers are leaning towards, yes.
+Research shows conflicting reports on whether or not screen time impacts speech and language, but numbers are leaning towards, yes.

-However, it is also important to note that the children who are diagnosed with speech and language delays are also put in front of tablets, TVs, and cell phone for a significantly more amount of time than kids who are not diagnosed with any delays.
+However, please note that children diagnosed with speech and language delays are also put in front of tablets, TVs, and cell phones for a significantly longer amount of time than kids who are not diagnosed with any delays.

-A 2017 study by Dr. Catherine Birkin found that by an 18-month checkup, 20% of the children had daily average handheld device use of 28 minutes, according to their parents.
+A 2017 study by Dr. Catherine Birkin found that by the 18-month checkup, 20% of the children reported daily average handheld device use of 28 minutes, according to their parents.

 Based on a screening tool for language delay, researchers found that the more handheld screen time a child’s parent reported, the more likely the child was to have delays in expressive speech.

 For each 30-minute increase in handheld screen time, researchers found a 49% increased risk of expressive speech delay.

 There was no apparent link between handheld device screen time and other communications delays, such as social interactions, body language, or gestures.
 This is the first study to report a link between handheld devices and expressive language delay.